turkeryilmaz/openairinterface5g/doc/LDPC_AAL_OFFLOAD_SETUP.md

 [[_TOC_]]

 This documentation describes the integration of LDPC coding for lookaside acceleration using O-RAN AAL (i.e., DPDK BBDEV) in OAI, along with its usage.
+> Note: This documentation will be harmonized with the T2's documentation in future commits.

 # Requirements

 In principle, any lookaside LDPC accelerator supporting the O-RAN AAL/ DPDK BBDEV should work.
+However, the current implementation has only been validated for the Xilinx T2, Intel ACC100, and Intel ACC200 (VRB1).
+Therefore, your mileage may vary when using other BBDEV devices as there may be some hardware-specific changes required -- contributions are welcomed!

+## DPDK Version Requirements

+The following DPDK versions are supported:
+- For the Xilinx T2 card, the current supported version is DPDK20.11.
+- As for the Intel ACC100/ACC200, only DPDK22.11+ is supported.

+> Note: The future plan is to migrate the Xilinx T2 card to use DPDK22.11+ too.

-## Tested Devices/ Environments
+## Tested Devices/ DPDK versions

 ### Xilinx T2

-- TODO.
-To be validated.
+- DPDK20.11.9.

 ### Intel ACC100

-- TODO.
-To be validated.
+- DPDK22.11.7*.
+- DPDK23.11.3*.
+- DPDK24.11.2.
+> Note: Patch required for pre-DPDK24.11 versions when using the Intel ACC100.

 ### Intel ACC200 (also known as VRB1)
-- DPDK22.11.7 on Ubuntu 24.04.
-- DPDK23.11.3 on Ubuntu 24.04.
+- DPDK22.11.7.
+- DPDK23.11.3.
+- DPDK24.11.2.

 # System Setup
 ## DPDK installation

+> Note:
-> Note: If you are using the Xilinx T2 card, you will need to apply the corresponding patches before compiling DPDK.
+> - If you are using the Xilinx T2 card, you will need to apply the vendor-supplied patches before compiling DPDK.
+> - If you are using the Intel ACC100, you will need to [patch](https://github.com/DPDK/dpdk/commit/fdde63a1dfc129d0a510a831aa98253b36a2a1cd) the ACC100's driver if you are using DPDK22.11 or DPDK23.11.

 Refer to the guide [here](https://gitlab.eurecom.fr/oai/openairinterface5g/-/blob/develop/doc/ORAN_FHI7.2_Tutorial.md?ref_type=heads#dpdk-data-plane-development-kit) to install, and then validate your DPDK installation.